padminikondapalli/ML-Project/README.md

 This project is a machine learning model that classifies music genres based on dataset features.
 Built and tested in Google Colab using Python and standard ML libraries.

 ## 📂 Files in this Project
-- Untitled7.ipynb: The Jupyter notebook containing the ML code.
+- Movie_genre.ipynb: The Jupyter notebook containing the ML code.
 - datasets/: Folder containing training and testing datasets.
   - train_data.txt
   - test_data.txt